Fresno Area DUI: What Happens Now?

 officer thinks the driver has performed poorly on any number of the administered

 field sobriety tests (FST's), the officer can arrest the driver.
-A
+A police

-operate the vehicle safely.
+the vehicle safely.
 In California, the two most common DUI charges include:

 Vehicle Code §23152(a), driving under the influence; and